leone-nyaga/Data_Analysis/Jupyter_Notebook/README.md

 However, the key word there is can.
 In most cases, there's no reason you should ever need to edit your notebook metadata manually.

+## The Notebook Interface

+Now that you have an open notebook in front of you, its interface will hopefully not look entirely alien.
+After all, Jupyter is essentially just an advanced word processor.

+Why not take a look around?
+Check out the menus to get a feel for it, especially take a few moments to scroll down the list of commands in the command palette, which is the small button with the keyboard icon **(or Ctrl + Shift + P)**.